Thursday, January 10

 Moderator: Mike Wenkel, Executive Director, Michigan Potato Industry Commission

 Chip production has become continually streamlined thanks to technology that has enabled processors to increase volume and efficiency.
 However, as always, there are new problems that evolve as old problems are solved.
 The theme of this session is: what new problems are processors facing from a production standpoint, and what technology is being developed today that will solve these new problems?
-The session will feature a panel of representatives from the chip processing industry who will discuss emerging technology and answer relevant questions from the audience.
+This session will feature a panel of representatives from the chip processing industry who will discuss emerging technology and answer relevant questions from the audience.
 Topics such as the shortage of labor and the separation of potatoes from foreign materials will be discussed.
 While issues such as these may not be solved entirely by technological advances, new and innovative devices are being developed that will continue to improve the chip production process.
 This is an opportunity to open lines of communication between processors and other members of the chip sector as the industry continues to evolve.

 A Focus on the fresh Market